 When I was interviewing cabin crew for a feature on how to pack a carry-on, every air hostess I spoke to told me that what you wear to the airport can influence whether you get upgraded or not.
-The idea of dressing up for a flight might seem terribly outdated (why should a pair of jogging bottoms stop you from turning left instead of right?), but according to these flight attendants, dressing smartly can increase your chances of getting bumped up to first.
+The idea of dressing up for a flight might seem terribly outdated (why would you want to wear anything but stretchy pants for a 10-hour flight, right?), but according to these flight attendants, dressing smartly can increase your chances of getting bumped up to first class.

-I personally think that comfort is the main priority when travelling and see no problem with flying in trainers and tracksuits, but I was intrigued about what an "upgrade outfit" looks like.
-When trying to move up to business, two other factors help: travelling alone and being part of the airline's frequent-flyer programme.
+I personally think that comfort is the main priority when travelling and see no problem with flying in trainers and tracksuits.
+However, I was intrigued by what an "upgrade outfit" looks like.
+When trying to move up to business class, two other factors help: travelling alone and being part of the airline's frequent-flyer programme.
 Apparently, so does making an effort in the fashion stakes.
 "It definitely helps your chances," one air hostess admitted.
 "When we fly, we have a strict dress code to follow.
-No jeans or trainers, and so I always go for tight black trousers and a blazer or a dress.
+No jeans or trainers—so I always go for tight black trousers and a blazer or a dress.
 For men, chinos or trousers and a shirt are worn."

 "For an upgrade, it's all about looking the part," another steward explains.
 "Smart but understated.
-You should look like your travel often.
-But don't be dripping in designer.
+You should look like you travel often.
+But don't be dripping in designer clothing.
 It helps; someone who is potentially due to get an upgrade can be knocked back if they aren't dressed suitably."